edgedb/edgedb/docs/intro/instances.rst

 .. code-block:: bash

-  $ edgedb instance create my_instance --version 6.1
+  $ gel instance create my_instance --version 6.1
-  $ edgedb instance create my_instance --version nightly
+  $ gel instance create my_instance --version nightly

 We can execute a query against our new instance with :gelcmd:`query`.
 Specify which instance to connect to by passing an instance name into the ``-I`` flag.

 .. code-block:: bash

-  $ edgedb query "select 3.14" -I my_instance
+  $ gel query "select 3.14" -I my_instance
   3.14

 Managing instances